 - Thus they communicate your message more attractively: within your team or to customers and external partners.

 Sankey diagrams are named after the Irish engineer Captain Matthew H.R.
 Sankey (1853-1925)

-A brief history on Sankey diagrams
+A brief history of Sankey diagrams

 The first illustration of energy with arrows proportional to the amount were done by the Irish engineer Captain Matthew Henry Phineas Riall Sankey in 1898.
-He compared the energy efficiency of steam engines.
+He compared the energy efficiency (energy balance) of steam engines.
 Before that this kind of diagram had been used by the French engineer Charles Joseph Minard to visualize Napoleon's Russian Campaign of 1812.

-Captain Sankey only drew that chart.
+Captain Sankey only drew that one chart.
 Thus Sankey diagrams fell into oblivion over the years.
 In the 20th century the Austrian mechanical engineer Alois Riedler (1850-1936) started to use Sankey diagrams to analyze the power and the energy losses of passenger cars.

 In the course of this Sankey diagrams gained popularity, especially in Germany, where the economy focused on material and energy efficiency due to the reparation payments after World War I.

 Today this kind of chart is used worldwide for data visualization, e.g. in material flow analyzes and energy management systems.

 Below you find some examples of several Sankey diagrams.
 All of them were created using our software e!Sankey.
 Just try out by yourself, how easy it is, to draw appealing Sankey diagrams using e!Sankey.

 Example 1: Energy use in a passenger car